UMCarpentries/2024-03-21-UMich-python/index.md

 address: "You'll find out once you send your installation materials"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
-latitude: "42.28332637651782"     # decimal latitude of workshop venue (use https://www.latlong.net/)
+latitude: "42.276527"     # decimal latitude of workshop venue (use https://www.latlong.net/)
-longitude: "-83.73405181877277"   # decimal longitude of the workshop venue (use https://www.latlong.net)
+longitude: "-83.738180"   # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "December 13-14, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "December 1, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 4:30 pm EST"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: 2023-12-13      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2023-12-01      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2023-12-14        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2023-12-01        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Jason Tallant", "Richie Hodel", "Sarah Arcos"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Fred Feng", "	Pariksheet Nanda"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Lisa Levinson", "Allison Mason"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Gandhimathi Padmanaban", "Rayane Moustafa"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["pschloss@umich.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["fredfeng@umich.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes: https://pad.carpentries.org/2023-12-13-umich # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2023-10-12-umich)
+collaborative_notes: https://pad.carpentries.org/2023-12-01-umich # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2023-10-12-umich)
-eventbrite: "757862245377"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite: "000"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
-material: "R for Plotting, The Unix Shell, Intro to git & GitHub, R for Data Analysis, Writing Reports with R Markdown"
+material: "Python for Plotting, The Unix Shell, Intro to git & GitHub, Python for Data Analysis, Jupyter Notebook and Markdown"
 ---
 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}